sd2020spring/sd2020spring.github.io/pages/policies.md

 These exercises will be completed independently at your own pace, and you will be able to select from a range of options to match your interests.
 They will be assessed on a completion basis.

-You will complete at least five Project Toolbox exercises by the posted deadline.
+You will complete at least four Project Toolbox exercises by the posted deadlines.

 ### Final Project